somedude72/minesweeper/README.md

   <img width="530" alt="Minesweeper 9x20" src="https://github.com/user-attachments/assets/d5882c0e-1d10-4642-8d96-a34ec21d56f3" />
 </p>

 This is a cross-platform project written using Qt/C++ to replicate the classic minesweeper game on Windows 95.
-The game supports custom board sizes and mine counts, safe first reveal, and clear first reveal.
-More features may or may not be implemented in future updates.
+The game supports custom board sizes and mine counts, safe first reveal, and clear first reveal, custom seeds, and more.

 ## Building